Humber East

 Humber East is a former provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.

-Includes the eastern section of Corner Brook as well as Humber Village, Little Rapids, Massey Drive, Pasadena and Steady Brook.
+It includes the eastern section of Corner Brook as well as Humber Village, Little Rapids, Massey Drive, Pasadena, and Steady Brook.
 There is a mix of urban and rural areas.
 The district is among the most prosperous in the province.

-Humber East has elected a series of political heavyweights, including Clyde Wells, Tom Farrell, Lynn Verge and former premier Tom Marshall.
+Humber East has elected a series of political heavyweights, including Clyde Wells, Tom Farrell, Lynn Verge, and former premier Tom Marshall.
 Humber East was reconfigured into the districts of Corner Brook and Humber-Bay of Islands in 2015.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: